RickSugden/the-ripe-banana/content/post/how-to-read-a-book.md

 I figured a good way to kickoff this reading project would be with "How to Read a Book" by Mortimer Adler and Charles Doren.
 I will start with some of the main takeaways from the book and provide my own edited version of their strategy for how to read books.
 Then I will discuss their suggestions on how to criticize a book _properly_.
 I will wrap up with a discussion of their ideas and which parts I will be adopting for this blog.

+If you are only looking for an elevator pitch, check out my goodreads review: [https://www.goodreads.com/review/show/3514592882](https://www.goodreads.com/review/show/3514592882 "goodreads_how_to_read_a_book")

 I've been a slow reader all my life.
 In grade school, I would see my friends reading gigantic fantasy novels and they would be turning the pages at a speed incomprehensible to my grade-four self.
 I remember feeling suspicious that someone could consume the information that fast... and a little frustrated that I certainly couldn't.
 Since those days, I still wonder whether I was just a sucker for wasting so much time when I should be "skimming" my readings -- whatever that means.
 This book helped me understand that different types and speeds of reading and when to employ each.
 Here are some of the main points I picked up on:

 ### **Notes**